databrickslabs/dbldatagen/docs/source/APIDOCS.md

 ### Create a data set without pre-existing schemas

-Here is an example of creating a simple test data set without use of a schema.
+Here is an example of creating a simple synthetic data set without use of a schema.

 ```python
 import dbldatagen as dg